TheArctesian/Flexi/Contribute.md

 After which you can check out yours and other pull request it will look like this.
 <img src="Scripts/Assets/PullReq.png" alt="pull">

-Then wait for a admin or me to accept the req and merge it to the master branch.
+Then wait for an admin or me to accept the req and merge it to the master branch.

 ## Frontend